What Makes A Good Photo? – Five Key Elements

 What Makes A Good Photograph?

 These are the five qualities of a good photograph.
-You might choose to photograph the most amazing subject, but if these elements are lacking the photo does not contain the qualities of a good photograph.
+Choosing to photograph the most amazing subject is not enough.
+If these qualities are lacking, the image does not contain the elements of a good photograph.
 It will not captivate the viewer.
-The greater the degree of skill with which these elements are represented in a photograph the more attractive it will be – regardless of the subject.
+Capturing an image incorporating every one of the five qualities is extremely challenging.
+This takes practice and accumulated skill.

-This article is written with a focus on what the qualities of a good photograph are.
+I’ve written this article with a focus on what the qualities of a good photograph are.
 It has very little reference to post-processing and the results this has on our photos.
 I will at times use example photos and at other times I will not.
 I want readers to practice visualizing photographs.

 5 Qualities of Good Photographs